Zoromino/Zoromino/README.md

 -> From the zoo project, the zoo with many different animals that need to be fed!
 ![Från the zoo Projekt](Thezoo.png)<br/>
--> When you find an animal you want to feed (it is marked red if it’s hungry), click on the animal’s profile to access a feeding button (which changes color to green when active).
+-> When you find an animal you want to feed (it is marked red if it’s hungry), click on the animal’s profile to access the feeding button.
+When you click it, the animal’s picture turns green to show that feeding is active.
 ![Från the zoo Projekt](thezoo-djuren.png)<br/>
 -> After feeding, it takes a few minutes before the animal can be fed again (the animal’s picture turns yellow when it’s almost time to feed again)!
 ![Från the zoo Projekt](thezoo-matade.png)<br/>